 After adding the chart into an table or dashboard as explained in the previous chapter, you have to setup these following steps:

-2) Data from table - After adding a label to the table, you have to select whether you want data from a table or from a customer source created in Data source extension to appear in the chart.
+1) Data from table - After adding a label to the table, you have to select whether you want data from a table or from a customer source created in the Data source extension to appear in the chart.

-4) X-axis - In this step you have to select the right fields from the table that will be afterwads shown in the chart.
+3) X-axis - In this step you have to select the right fields from the table that will be afterwards shown in the chart.
 Moreover, you can select whether the data will have ascending or descending tendency.

-7) Formatting - Here you can add unit prefix or suffix to X-axis or Y-axis.
-You can setup maximum fields to be displayed in the chart and what is more, you can as well setup how many items will appear when the graph will be opened in fullscreen.
+6) Formatting - Here you can add unit prefix or suffix to X-axis or Y-axis.
+You can set up maximum fields to be displayed in the chart and what is more, you can as well set up how many items will appear when the graph will be opened in fullscreen.

-8) Widget appearance - You can select the most suitable colour for the backgroud of the chart, then setup if the legend will be shown, if the data values will appear above the each bar and lastly, if the chart will stay vertical or will be switched to horizontal.
+7) Widget appearance - You can select the most suitable colour for the background of the chart, then set up if the legend will be shown if the data values will appear above each bar and lastly if the chart will stay vertical or will be switched to horizontal.

 2) Pie chart

 This type of chart helps you to visualize your records on a pie or doughnut chart.